spectral-compute/scale-docs/docs/examples/README.md

-# About the examples
+# SCALE Example Programs

-There are a few simple CUDA programs included in SCALE documentation to demonstrate key features of SCALE.
+These example programs are simple CUDA programs demonstrating the capabilities of SCALE.

-The examples don't aim to cover all the things available with SCALE.
-Instead, they highlight individual features in isolation from each other.
-This way, they can be used as a reference in your development process.

-Additionally, you are welcome to use these examples as a starting point for your project.
+SCALE is capable of much more, but these small demonstrations serve as a proof of concept of CUDA compatibility, as well as a starting point for users wising to get into GPGPU programming.

 ## List of examples

 Here is the list of examples that are currently available.
-Read more about them in their corresponding pages.

 | Example             | What it is about           |
 | ------------------- | -------------------------- |